 e.g., Isn’t “Return of the King’ the volume of LOTR that Rowling claims she never finished?
 Maybe if you cannot finish a book it isn’t the best source of elements to lift and insert into your own stories.

-And of course we wouldn’t have needed the utter nonsense of learning that the school’s athletic equipment possesses “flesh memory”, in that case.
+But of course we then wouldn’t have needed the utter nonsense of learning that the school’s athletic equipment possesses “flesh memory”.
 How ever would we have coped without knowing that?

 And of course we all had to wait until all three of the trio were legally adults to learn that wizards have their own children’s tales.
 She just couldn’t introduce that novel concept in Book 1.
 Oh nooooo...